LeoVasanko/paskia/API.md

-# PassKey Auth API Documentation
+# Paskia API Documentation

-This document lists the HTTP and WebSocket endpoints exposed by the PassKey Auth service and how they behave depending on whether a dedicated authentication host (`--auth-host` / environment `PASSKEY_AUTH_HOST`) is configured.
+This document lists the HTTP and WebSocket endpoints exposed by the Paskia service and how they behave depending on whether a dedicated authentication host (`--auth-host` / environment `PASSKEY_AUTH_HOST`) is configured.